 There is also the consideration of balancing user needs with business goals and technical feasibility, and also what you can handle as a business.
 Your early product might not have all the bells and whistles you want (in fact it shouldn’t) so make sure you are not just a Minimum Viable Product, you need to be a Minimum Viable Business, but more on that next time!

-At StartUp Wingman I’ve managed to generate the relevant experience, skillset and passion to help innovative founders and startups establish their problem-solution-market fit and establish not just their Minimum Viable Product but their Minimum Viable Business with a focusing on bootstrapping to get the business to where it should be.
+At StartUp Wingman I’ve managed to generate the relevant experience, skillset and passion to help innovative founders and startups establish their problem-solution-market fit and establish not just their Minimum Viable Product but their Minimum Viable Business with a focus on bootstrapping to get the business to where it should be.

 Email: jamesb@startupwingman.co.uk